 Coding and society

 I’m not looking to turn every one of my students into an expert programmer.
 Quite frankly, that’s not what this world needs.
-My hope is to produce men who can talk intelligently about technology, who are comfortable with technology, and who can make informed decisions with technology.
+I hope to produce men who can talk intelligently about technology, who are comfortable with technology, and who can make informed decisions with technology.
 They need to understand its limits and understand its potential.
-From the sweeping societal changes that big data and intelligent machines are bringing, to the latest news of cyberattacks on our political and financial infrastructure, it is vital that our children are prepared to navigate this new world.
-As someone who is very familiar with technology and its capabilities, I am sometimes dismayed when I hear people in power making pronouncements about technology.
+From the sweeping societal changes that big data and intelligent machines are bringing, to the latest news of cyberattacks on our political and financial infrastructure, our children must be prepared to navigate this new world.
+As someone very familiar with technology and its capabilities, I am sometimes dismayed when I hear people in power making pronouncements about technology.
 Some of our lawmakers are shockingly ignorant about this new digital age.
-Our representatives are passing laws that affect our privacy, our access to technology, and our rights as digital citizens, but they themselves may have never even used Facebook and have only a dim understanding of social media.
+Our representatives are passing laws that affect our privacy, our access to technology, and our rights as digital citizens, but they may have never even used Facebook and have only a dim understanding of social media.
 We need more informed leaders.

 One of the exercises we do in my class is that each student must do an online search about one of his classmates.
 It is sometimes surprising for my students to discover how large a digital footprint some of them already have.
 And one of the things I repeatedly tell them is, “If you’re not paying for the service, then YOU are the product they are selling.”
 Companies like Facebook, Snapchat, and even Discord make their money by tracking our online activities and selling our preferences to advertisers.
 The students need to be aware that this is happening and equip themselves with the tools needed to limit this surveillance if they so choose.